 - 3 tbsp.
 Maple Syrup

 - Lightly grease and heat up your waffle maker (according to its directions).

 - In a mixing bowl, whisk together the flour, baking powder, and salt.

-- Create a large well in the center of the flour mixture, then add in the maple syrup, vanilla extract, olive oil, almondmilk, and ground cinnamon.
+- Create a large well in the center of the flour mixture, then add in the maple syrup, vanilla extract, olive oil, almondmilk, eggs, and ground cinnamon.

 - Whisk the ingredients inside the well, then whisk the batter all together until combined.

 - Use 1/4 cup of the batter per waffle.
 Cook according to your waffle maker's directions.

 - Serve alongside fresh strawberries (quartered), dust with powdered sugar, and drizzle with maple syrup.
 Enjoy!

 I truly hope you all enjoy this recipe, and enjoy this beautiful weekend with your loved one(s)! ’till next time… xxL

 “She is clothed with strength and dignity;